HIP-1195: Hiero hooks and an application to allowances

 The EVM environment for hooks

-There are two important differences between the EVM execution environment for a hook installed on an entity and a top-level contract call.
+There are two important differences between the EVM execution environment for a hook and a top-level contract call.
 Namely,

 - Throughout the hook’s EVM transaction, its bytecode always has the special address